amizu03/oxui/README.md

+THIS REPOSITORY WILL NO LONGER BE UPDATED!
+THIS PROJECT WILL BE ABANDONED AS THE IMPLEMENTATION WAS INNEFICIENT AND FLAWED.

 # OXUI
-OXUI Framework - oxy's static GUI framework
+OXUI Framework - sesame's retained-mode GUI framework

 # DEMO
 ![](demo.png)